 Morning meeting time in a kindergarten classroom can set the tone for your day.
-When met with morning meeting greetings kindergarten students can light up and become engaged with the topic of conversation or they can quickly lose interest.
-Getting your morning meeting to be exciting, engaging, and educational is a vital part of classroom planning and management.
+When met with morning meeting greetings kindergarten students can either light up or quickly lose interest.
+Overall, getting your morning meeting to be exciting, engaging, and educational is a vital part of classroom planning and management.

-Often students in classrooms, especially ones with a high ratio of students to teachers, go the whole day without feeling like their voice is heard.
-Get them involved in the conversation with a morning meeting question.
+Often, students in large classrooms go the whole day without feeling like their voice is heard.
+To this end, get them involved in the conversation with a morning meeting question.
 It’s best to try and find a question that’s related to your current topic of study.
-Learning learning about food and cooking?
-Ask students to name their favorite food to make with their family.
-This can be a great way to get them thinking about the subject while also sharing something personal about themselves and their families.
-However, there’s nothing wrong with simply asking them about something they did over the weekend or what they like best about school.
-Anything that will pique their interest and get them talking is great.
+For example, are you learning about food and cooking?
+Then ask students to name their favorite food to make with their family.
+This can be a great way to introduce the subject while also sharing something personal about themselves and their families.
+However, there’s nothing wrong with simply asking them about their weekend or what they like best about school.
+Overall, anything that will pique their interest and get them talking is great.

-Make sure that as your students are talking you are engaged in active listening.
+Obviously, make sure that you are engaged in active listening as your students are talking.
 Children are very insightful and can tell when an adult is engaged in what they have to say.
-They also know when an adult is simply tolerating the conversation.
-Make eye contact, nod along, and ask follow-up questions about their stories.
-Ask the other students to engage in the conversation too, and encourage them to have some back-and-forth about what they each have to say.
-This way you can not only establish a great relationship with your students but help form a community among your class and set a friendly and collaborative tone for the day’s work.
+Also, they know when an adult is simply tolerating the conversation.
+To that end, make eye contact, nod along, and ask follow-up questions about their stories.
+Additionally, ask the other students to engage in the conversation too.
+Therefore, you can not only establish a great relationship with your students but help form a community among your class and set a friendly and collaborative tone for the day’s work.

-The picture many teachers have in their head of what a morning meeting “should” look like involves students sitting criss-cross on a carpet in a circle.
-Please know that’s far from the only option at your disposal.
+Many teachers picture morning meetings as students sitting criss-cross on a carpet in a circle.
+However, please know that’s far from the only option at your disposal.
 After all, kindergarten students aren’t wired to sit still for long periods of time.
-Making them sit in one particular position for long periods of time is sure to burn them out quickly and make them immediately lose focus.
+Students will burn out quickly and lose focus if they have to sit in one position for a long time.
 Instead, include a game for a morning meeting that will get kids standing, walking, dancing, or jumping.

-Getting active during morning meetings isn’t just fun for them, but can also help their focus.
-Once they’ve wiggled out all their energy, it’s much easier for them to spend the day focusing on the day’s work.
-Try involving the subject of the day’s lesson in the activity, as well.
-If you are studying animals, try some movement activities that involve jumping like a frog or stomping like an elephant.
+Not only can getting active be fun, but it can also help their focus.
+As soon as they’ve wiggled out all their energy, it becomes easier to focus on the day’s work.
+Additionally, try to involve the day’s lesson in the activity.
+For example, if you are studying animals, try some movement activities that involve jumping like a frog or stomping like an elephant.
 Studying musical instruments?
-Give kids a chance to try out some simple instruments or dance to some instrumental music.
+Then give kids a chance to try out some simple instruments or dance to some instrumental music.

-If you’re ever feeling like you are midway through morning meeting and the kids just can’t focus, throw in some more movement on the spot!
-Put on some music and dance together or put on a GoNoodle video to get the blood pumping.
-It’s easy and quick to add in some more activity into your morning meeting time, and you’d be amazed at how quickly it can turn around the attitude of your class.
+If you feel like you are halfway through and the kids just can’t focus, then throw in some on-the-spot movement!
+For example, put on some music and dance together or put on a GoNoodle video to get the blood pumping.
+It’s easy and quick to add in some more activity into your morning meeting time.
+All in all, you’d be amazed at how quickly it can turn around the attitude of your class.

-It’s also a great idea to give kids some freedom of movement even during activities that aren’t oriented towards moving.
-Having kids fidget or wiggle around while you’re talking might be distracting for you, but it would be much more distracting for them to have to focus on sitting still.
-If you can learn to cope with seeing some movement out of the corner of your eye while you’re teaching, you’re going to have much more enthusiastic students who are focused on what you’re saying!
+Also, it’s a great idea to give kids some freedom of movement even during activities that aren’t oriented towards moving.
+Although having kids fidget while you’re talking might be distracting for you, it’s much more distracting for them to focus.
+If you can learn to cope with seeing some movement out of the corner of your eye while you’re teaching, then you’re going to have much more enthusiastic students who are focused on what you’re saying!

-A large part of the functional purpose of the morning meeting is to get the class situated for the day.
-Things like going over the daily schedule, doing the daily calendar, and assigning classroom jobs all need to be managed before the day can truly begin.
+Overall, a large part of the morning meeting is to get the class situated for the day.
+For example, things like going over the daily schedule, doing the daily calendar, and assigning classroom jobs all need to be managed before the day can truly begin.
 However, that doesn’t mean these daily routines need to be boring!
-Try finding a fun and interesting way that you can turn these necessary parts of the day into something that kids can actually look forward to.
+You can find a fun and interesting way to turn these necessary parts of the day into something that kids can actually look forward to.

-Also consider combining your daily job assignment chart with a game for morning meeting where the winner gets the first pick of the job chart.
-A great option might be something like freeze dance, duck duck goose, or a trivia game that’s related to your classroom’s subject.
-Just make sure that each student has a chance to get first pick every once in a while, and that the same children aren’t winning the privilege of picking first over and over again.
+Also, consider combining your daily job assignment chart with a game where the winner gets the first pick of the job chart.
+For example, a great option might be something like freeze dance, duck duck goose, or a trivia game that’s related to your classroom’s subject.
+However, just make sure that each student has a chance to get first pick every once in a while and that the same children aren’t winning the privilege of picking first over and over again.

 Get kids involved in tasks like the daily schedule, calendar, and weather by having them involved in putting these items on the board.
-For the daily schedule, that might mean having students come up to help place schedule items onto a hanging chart or onto the whiteboard with magnets.
-The weather time could include using a dress-up doll with weather-specific clothing.
+For example, that might mean having students come up to help place schedule items onto a hanging chart or onto the whiteboard with magnets.
+Next, the weather time could include using a dress-up doll with weather-specific clothing.
 This can be a great way to turn a simple discussion into a hands-on activity.
-You can assign helpers through your daily classroom jobs to be the Weather Assistant and Calendar Helper, or you can have several students each put up pieces of the activity.
+Additionally, you can assign helpers through your daily classroom jobs to be the Weather Assistant and Calendar Helper, or you can have several students each put up pieces of the activity.

 The first thing in the morning is a great time to introduce new subject material and start a thought-provoking conversation about the topic at hand.
 Instead of simply lecturing students about new material, use the conversational and personal tone of morning meetings to your advantage.
 Create a morning meeting prompt that will start to get kids thinking about the topic and providing insight into their own thoughts.
 This is also a great way for you to evaluate how much background knowledge your class already has on the topic of whether they’re brand new to the material.